The now famous Cripple Creek District was for many years a cattle grazing country.

 The towns of Cripple Creek and Victor were both partially destroyed by fire.
 Handsome and modern buildings of brick and stone were promptly erected to replace the rude structures of pioneer days, and the town lost, in appearance, the characteristics of the mining camp.

 The Free School System of the District is second to none in the country.
-The total enrollment is about 3,800 pupils, housed in nineteen modern, well ventilated buildings, and taught by 118 teachers, directed by a District Superintendent and an assistant.
+The total enrollment for the year 1902 was 3,849 pupils, housed in nineteen modern, well ventilated buildings, and taught by 118 teachers, directed by a District Superintendent and an assistant.
+In 1902 the District expended for maintenance of the schools, exclusive of construction work, $200,000.

 Within the Cripple Creek District there are thirty-four organizations maintaining places of worship.
 Nearly every religious body is represented.